 If you decide to cancel your subscription, you will still have visibility to all of your systems, allowing you to monitor your infrastructure.
 We provide free lifetime monitoring where you can see new vulnerabilities, patch updates, and current configurations for each system.
 You won’t be able to patch or actively manage your systems until you reactivate your account, which you can do at any time in the Automox platform.

-Whether you are on a monthly or annual plan, your contract rate will remain in place for the number of systems included in your agreement.
+Your contract rate will remain in place for the number of systems included in your agreement.
 Overage systems beyond the number agreed upon in your contract will be automatically charged at the monthly rate per system listed on the website.
 System overages are billed to the credit card on the account at the end of each month.
-If you would like to increase the number of systems in your contract to avoid overages, please contact us at firstname.lastname@example.org.
+If you would like to increase the number of systems in your contract to avoid overages, please contact us at email@example.com.

 You can convert to a paid account at any time during your free trial.
 You will still receive the first 15 days free regardless of when you sign up for paid access.

 To sign up for a paid account, go to Settings > Billing.
 Click Add Payment Method.
 After you input your credit card information and subscribe to a plan, you’ll be able to continue managing your systems.

 We accept all major credit cards and ACH payments.
 If you require a PO, please contact firstname.lastname@example.org for assistance.
 For all invoicing questions, contact our team at email@example.com.
 Checks are only accepted in limited cases for annual agreements.

 You will be billed separately for each organization based on the plan and payment method you selected.

 Setting up Automox within your organization is simple.
 Once you have created your account, simply log in to the platform and follow the getting started wizard to download the OS specific agent and install it on the endpoint.
 Once the agent is installed you will quickly see the endpoint in your dashboard with all of its attributes and software.